 - 1/4 c. coarsely chopped garlic

 - 1 Tbsp. coarsely chopped fresh ginger or galangal

 - 1 tsp. ground cumin

 - Remove the stems and seeds from the dried chilies.
-Use your hands to tear the chilies into small pieces, then soak in a bowl of warm water for 10 minutes.
+Chop the chilies into small pieces, then soak them in a bowl of warm water for 10 minutes.
 Wash your hands thoroughly with soap and water.

-- Meanwhile, place your shallots, garlic, ginger or galanga root, coriander, cumin, pepper, and salt into the bowl of a food processor or blender.
+- Meanwhile, place the shallots, garlic, ginger or galanga root, coriander, cumin, pepper, and salt into the bowl of a food processor or blender.

-- Store in a glass container for up to 1 month in the fridge, or freeze for up to 1 year.
+- Store in an airtight container for up to 1 month in the fridge, or freeze for up to 1 year.